FAQ - Frequently Asked Questions

 How, in concrete terms, are mRNA vaccines tested experimentally?

 During batch testing, the identity, quantity, concentration and integrity of the RNA contained in the vaccine are all examined.
 In addition, the proportion of RNA that is encapsulated in lipid particles is determined.
+In addition, the vaccine's appearance is checked.

 How long does batch testing take?